 To balance the closeness of wrestling we use pugilism to allow us to maintain our measure.
 This form of striking is done from an extended guard and is designed to be done using bare fists.
 Punches are fast and directed at weak points on the opponents to minimise any potential damage to our hands.
 In addition there are kicks that help form the system, giving us range and power.

 The aim of the system is to maintain balance at all times and be able to transition from grappling to strikes as required whilst using the four governors.

 Cameron Paine, Assistant Instructor broadsword

 Cameron has been a member of the SSA (formally the Sussex Rapier School) since 2004 and during his time with here he has studied rapier, broadsword and longsword, becoming an assistant instructor in broadsword in 2013.
 Whilst he has tried other self defence systems, it is in fencing that he found both understanding of martial arts and also a way to pursue them.
-Cameron has assisted in teaching broadsword classes in the UK, Ireland, Italy, Germany and Malta.
+Cameron has taught unarmed techniques in Malta and assisted in teaching broadsword classes in the UK, Ireland, Italy, Germany and Malta.